History of the Church of Jesus Christ of Latter-day Saints: The church and Native Americans

-The church and Pacific Islanders

 Doctrinal reforms and influences

-In 1927, the Church implemented its "Good Neighbor policy", whereby it removed any suggestion in church literature, sermons, and ordinances that its members should seek vengeance on US citizens or governments, particularly for the assassinations of its founder Joseph Smith and his brother, Hyrum.
-The Church also reformed temple ordinance around this time.
+In 1927, the church implemented its "Good Neighbor policy", whereby it removed any suggestion in church literature, sermons, and ordinances that its members should seek vengeance on US citizens or governments, particularly for the assassinations of its founder Joseph Smith and his brother, Hyrum.
+The church also reformed the temple ordinance around this time to remove such references.

-Beginning soon after the turn of the 20th century, four influential Latter-day Saint scholars began to systematize, modernize, and codify Mormon doctrine: B. H. Roberts, James E. Talmage, John A. Widtsoe, and Joseph Fielding Smith.
-In 1921, the church called chemistry professor John A. Widtsoe as an apostle.
-Widtsoe's writings, particularly Rational theology and Joseph Smith as Scientist, reflected the optimistic faith in science and technology that was pervasive at the time in American life.
-According to Widtsoe, all Mormon theology could be reconciled within a rational, positivist framework.

-Reaction to evolution
+Evolution

 The issue of evolution has been a point of controversy for some members of the church.
 The first official statement on the issue of evolution was in 1909, which marked the centennial of Charles Darwin's birth and the 50th anniversary of his masterwork, On the Origin of Species.
-On that year, the First Presidency led by Joseph F. Smith as president, issued a statement reinforcing the predominant religious view of creationism, and calling human evolution one of the "theories of men", but falling short of declaring evolution untrue or evil.
-"It is held by some", they said, "that Adam was not the first man upon the earth, and that the original human was a development from lower orders of the animal creation.
-These, however, are the theories of men."
-Notably, the church did not opine on the evolution of animals other than humans, nor did it endorse a particular theory of creationism.
+In that year, the First Presidency, led by Joseph F. Smith as president, issued a statement reinforcing the predominant religious view of creationism, and calling human evolution one of the "theories of men", but falling short of declaring evolution untrue or evil.

 Soon after the 1909 statement, Joseph F. Smith professed in an editorial that "the church itself has no philosophy about the modus operandi employed by the Lord in His creation of the world."
-Juvenile Instructor, 46 (4), 208-209 (April 1911).

-Some also cite an additional editorial that enumerates various possibilities for creation including the idea that Adam and Eve: